 The accounts of veterans are precious and widely taken for granted, which is why the Center’s website offers access to dozens of these interviews in both audible and transcript form, readily available for viewing.
 It is of unequaled pertinence that these memories stay available to the public as a reminder of the sacrifices made and effects that war has extending beyond the battlefield.

 Most history is forgotten.
 That is true whether it be the conquest of by the so-called “sea peoples” of the late Bronze Age or the experiences of layman twenty years ago.
-Most of the past is relegated to the dust bin of history; the Center for the Study of War and American Society at the University of Tennessee endeavors to rescue the pages of history hitherto left to fade away.
+Most of the past is relegated to the dust bin of history; the Center endeavors to rescue the pages of history hitherto left to fade away.
 The Center tells the stories that we never get to hear.
 Instead of dealing with war’s geopolitics and the great men who conducted them, the Center relates the stories of the men and women on the ground.
 They tell our stories.

-To listen to and transcribe stories such a Sgt.
-Hahn’s is an immense privilege, especially for an historian in training like myself.
-The Center for the Study of War and Society has given me the unique opportunity to see history from a whole new perspective.
+To listen to and transcribe these stories is an immense privilege, especially for an historian in training like myself.
+The Center has given me the unique opportunity to see history from a whole new perspective.
 Instead of using primary sources others have gathered, I am creating the sources that future historians will utilize in their research.
 Though transcribing interviews can be frustrating due to the foreign nature of military vernacular, the frequent rewinding, and the strict format the experience has been instrumental in improving my abilities as a historian.

-Perhaps my greatest take away from my experience at the Center for the Study of War and Society is the power of oral histories.
+Perhaps my greatest take away from my experience at the Center is the power of oral histories.
 The oral histories act to bring the experiences of veterans to life.
 Conflicts such as the Vietnam War transition from a controversial War in America’s past to an intense, very real drama, filled with more heartache and humor than any Hollywood movie.

-The Center for the Study of War and Society has allowed me to contribute to a field that I am extremely passionate about as well as enrich myself.
+The Center has allowed me to contribute to a field that I am extremely passionate about as well as enrich myself.
 Though much of history is lost to us, my experience at the Center is one I will not soon forget.

 One of the two veterans, James “Bud” Mynatt, was a bomber pilot in the Army Air Corps and flew during the D-Day invasion.
 Born in Fountain City, Tennessee, Bud enlisted while still in high school and entered service immediately following his graduation.
 He flew both the B-24 and B-25, only switching to the latter after his B-24 “Great Speckled Bird” (named after its many patched bullet holes) was shot down over France.
 This hero from the Knoxville area returned to civilian life afterwards and started the first Mercedes-Benz dealership in Knoxville.
 This particular interview and life story has stuck with me as a reminder that veterans are normal people put in extraordinary situations who have grit and determination.
 It is here that the oral interview and transcribing process show their worth, since veterans such as James Mynatt deserve to have their life experiences permanently recorded for future remembrance, appreciation, and study.

 The Center provides a place for memories to live on.
 The introduction of modern technologies has made this work not only easier to complete, but also more accessible by those who wish to learn.
 The Center’s website has hundreds of completed transcriptions so that other students, researchers, or everyday people can easily access these veterans’ stories.
 It is important these memories stay accessible, as a reminder of the difficulties of conflict, and a reminder that the people interviewed have experienced more than most would in a lifetime.
-Their memories must live on, and the Center for the Study of War and Society has the unique privilege to bear that torch.
+Their memories must live on, and the Center has the unique privilege to bear that torch.